Reptilians Anonymous

 On the limits of the power of refugee policy

-Furthermore I am fairly certain the attempts at deterrence push people to more dangerous and risky routes, in less seaworthy boats, and toward and trying to avoid detection by Australian authorities (would-be-rescuers).
-I bet we could save lives by changing practise tagged..
+Furthermore I am fairly certain the attempts at "deterrence" push people to more dangerous and risky routes, in less seaworthy boats, and toward trying to avoid detection by Australian authorities (ie, the would-be-rescuers).
+I bet we could save lives by changing practise regarding those who facilitate the movement of people wishing to seek asylum.
+Excising the mainland pushed people towards Christmas Island, how many lives would reversing that decision have saved?

-But as any rate, you never see people say America has Cuban people's "blood on their hands" for the way they give automatic residency to Cubans who reach Florida by boat.
-Nobody says Spain or Italy have a responsibility to stop asylum seekers from Africa attempting the Mediterranean journey.
+But at any rate, you never see people say America has Cuban people's "blood on their hands" for the way they give automatic residency to Cubans who reach Florida by boat.
+Does anybody say Spain or Italy have a responsibility to stop asylum seekers from Africa attempting the Mediterranean journey across the Straits of Gibraltar or to Lampedusa.
+Sure they have issues with racism, but does the "protect these people from drowning" narrative even make sense in Miami or Malaga?

 Why do we have such a different discourse here?
 Why don't those countries attempt anything like what Australia does?
 Is it because they recognise that this is a thing which happens, and that no policy is maximalist enough to stop asylum seekers from deciding moving is more of a risk than not moving?
-Do they feel their role is simply to be a place where asylum can be sought?
+Do such countries see their role as simply being a place where asylum can be sought?

-By framing our entire policy around "stopping the boats", the main interest seems to be avoiding sad and politically charged images of shipwrecks on our doorstep, images which which impact elections and make people uncomfortable about the cruelty of the world and our own luck.
-Unfortunately, with that focus, we're actually fairly literally just wishing refugees would just go somewhere else so we don't have to deal with them.
-That's a political fudge, not a solution.
+By framing our entire policy around "stopping the boats", the main interest seems to be avoiding sad and politically charged images of shipwrecks on our doorstep, images which which impact elections and make people uncomfortable about the cruelty of the world and our own luck and privilege.

 Wednesday, September 5, 2012